Unemployment aid: When would the $300-per-week benefit begin?

 For instance, 8 of 10 jobless workers in Wyoming receive their jobless benefits within 14 days of being deemed eligible for the benefits, according to the Century Foundation.
 But only 2 in 10 out-of-work people in Kentucky receive their first payments within two weeks.

-The delay to the stimulus bill could also create a gap in the current benefits paid out to jobless workers.

-About 12 million are receiving jobless benefits through two programs that will expire on December 26: the Pandemic Unemployment Assistance (PUA) program, which covers gig workers and self-employed workers, and the Pandemic Emergency Unemployment Compensation (PEUC) program, which provides additional weeks of jobless aid to those who have run out of their regular state unemployment benefits.
+About 12 million Americans were receiving jobless benefits through the PUA and PEUC programs which expired on December 26.

-The stimulus bill approved by Congress on Monday was aimed at preventing a benefits cliff for jobless workers, currently on those programs, by extending those programs through March 14.
-The two programs currently pay regular state unemployment benefits, which on average are slightly more than $300 per week.
+Those two programs, now extended through March 14, pay regular state unemployment benefits, which on average are slightly more than $300 per week.

-"It is quite certain there will be a delay for people now" who are on those soon-to-expire programs, Stettner said.
-"At the very best, they will miss a week of benefits."

-However, the benefits would be paid retroactively once a bill is signed by Mr. Trump.
-Jobless workers should continue to file for their benefits even if there is a gap to ensure they receive back pay, Stettner noted.
+But the extension is only for 11 weeks.
+It's unlikely that the economic turmoil caused by the pandemic will be over by the time this round of benefits expires in mid-March, which means lawmakers may be debating more jobless aid in 2021.

+"I don't think we will be done with the pandemic and the recession in 11 weeks," Evermore noted.